chaoge525/soafee_demo/documentation/manual/build_system.rst

   Xen PCI device passthrough is currently only supported on the AVA Developer Platform.

-With the capability enabled, it is then possible to assign a PCI device to a Guest VM by configuring an additional environment variable, provided for the corresponding Guest VM.
-This environment variable and its default value when the Build Modifier Config is provided to enable Xen PCI passthrough support is as
+With the capability enabled, it is then possible to assign a single PCI device to a Guest VM by configuring an additional environment variable, provided for the corresponding Guest VM.
+This environment variable and its default value when the Build Modifier Config is provided to enable Xen PCI passthrough support is as follows:
-follows:

   .. code-block:: yaml